LunarDevelopment/material-boilerplate/README.md

 See a Live example of this boilerplate here: [Material Boilerplate Live](http://lunar-development.co.uk/Projects/material-boilerplate/#/)

+## Motivation

+This is an AngularJS Material Design base for future websites and projects.

+I've made this because I was frustrated with the other boilerplates / material angular examples out there and decided to do something about it.

+I'll update as regularly as I can and Contribution / Stars / Feedback is more than welcome, just open a new issue to help out!

 ## Goodies

 Out of the box this Repo contains examples of: